Embassy of the Philippines, Ottawa

 The Embassy of the Philippines in Ottawa is the diplomatic mission of the Republic of the Philippines to Canada.
-Opened in 1971, it is currently located at 30 Murray Street in the ByWard Market neighbourhood of central Ottawa, roughly between the U.S. and Danish embassies.
+Opened in 1971, it is currently located at 30 Murray Street in the ByWard Market neighbourhood of central Ottawa.

 History

 The Philippine Embassy in Ottawa was opened on March 1, 1971, with Privado G. Jimenez becoming the first resident Philippine ambassador to Canada.
-Notably, the Embassy is not the first Philippine diplomatic mission in Canada; the Philippine Consulate General in Vancouver is older, dating back to 1956.
+Notably, the embassy is not the first Philippine diplomatic mission in Canada; the Philippine Consulate General in Vancouver is older, dating back to 1956.

 Several Filipino diplomats posted to Canada were recalled in May 2019 by Foreign Affairs Secretary Teodoro Locsin Jr., ostensibly to pressure the Canadian government to take action in resolving the Canada–Philippines waste dispute, where several garbage-laden shipping containers were shipped to the Philippines from Canada and had been a sticking point in relations between the two countries for a number of years.
-The dispute was finally resolved around two weeks later with Canada taking back the containers, and the diplomats were promptly dispatched back to Canada by the DFA to resume their posts.
+The dispute was finally resolved around two weeks later with Canada taking back the containers, and the diplomats were promptly dispatched back to Canada by the Department of Foreign Affairs (DFA) to resume their posts.

 Chancery

 Since July 1, 2016, the chancery of the Philippine Embassy in Ottawa has been based out of a standalone building at 30 Murray Street, relocating from its previous chancery in the Varette Building at 130 Albert Street in downtown Ottawa, which it had moved into in 2011.
 The property, previously called the Collectiv Building, was acquired by the Philippine government for this purpose on January 15, 2016.

-The current chancery, a three-story structure with some 18000 sqft of floor space, previously housed the studios and offices for radio station CJLL-FM, with the Embassy relocating to the building out of the need for more space to conduct its future activities.
+The current chancery, a three-story structure with some 18000 sqft of floor space, previously housed the studios and offices for radio station CJLL-FM, with the embassy relocating to the building out of the need for more space to conduct its future activities.
 The consular section is located on the first floor, while the ambassador's office is located on the second floor.
 The third floor houses event space for the mission's activities, as well as the Ottawa center of the Sentro Rizal — the first in Canada — which opened on May 10, 2018.

+A lactation room was opened in the chancery's consular section on March 23, 2026.